top of page

 Standard cargo area seating configuration on most USA wagons.

 However, for the earlier wagons, some of the Euro options for the cargo area were apparently available in the USA upon special order.
 Citroën had a number of different configurations of rear seats and cargo areas.
 You might want to visit Citrowagon.fr to see some of these.
 I remember there being one or two of these unusual wagon configurations in Seattle may years ago.
-Unfortunately, I am not aware of any survivors in the USA.
+Unfortunately, I am not aware of any survivors for me to photograph.

-We recently discovered that Roger Sagner (a dealer in Portland, Oregon) actually advertised ambulance configuration DS wagons for a while in the early 1960’s.
-This version had a 2/3 - 1/3 split fold down rear seat, common on cars now, but very unusual for the early 1960's.
+Roger Sagner (a dealer in Portland, Oregon) actually advertised ambulance configuration DS wagons for a while in the early 1960’s.
+This version had a 2/3 - 1/3 split fold down rear seat, common on modern cars, but very unusual for the early 1960's.

 April 62 sagner.png